-The spring is an excellent time to pollinate your Instagram feed with bright photos and to take advantage of all of the holidays and promotional opportunities it offers.
+It’s April and we’re about to make it rain on your business with creative marketing ideas for the whole month.
 There’s National Grilled Cheese Day, Take Your Child to Work Day, Autism Awareness Month, Sexual Assault Awareness Month, and more.
 These observances and themes provide opportunities for you to connect with your customers, express your voice and values, and creatively engage your audience—especially on social media.

-In this post, we’re going to provide a list of April themes, holidays, and awareness causes as well as real examples from businesses across various industries to help give you some creative inspiration.
-So let’s get into it.
+Read on to learn all April themes, holidays, and awareness causes you can leverage for promoting your business and see well as real examples from businesses across various industries to give you some creative inspiration.

 And for ideas for the whole year, check out this awesome marketing calendar by our friends at LOCALiQ.